Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Experiment

-\paragraph{Functional regularization (\texttt{freg})} We employ the idea to suppress the machine learning part's flexibility as a function by penalizing its functional norm \citep{yinAugmentingPhysicalModels2021} or the discrepancy between the overall model and the scientific-model-only reduction \citep{takeishiPhysicsintegratedVariationalAutoencoders2021}.
+\paragraph{Functional regularization (\texttt{f-reg})} We employ the idea to suppress the machine learning part's flexibility as a function by penalizing its functional norm \citep{yinAugmentingPhysicalModels2021} or the discrepancy between the overall model and the scientific-model-only reduction \citep{takeishiPhysicsintegratedVariationalAutoencoders2021}.
+The exact form of the regularizer depends on model architectures and must be designed accordingly.
+For the \textsc{pendulum time-series}, \textsc{Duffing oscillator}, and \textsc{reaction-diffusion} tasks, where $f_\theta$ and $g_\phi$ are additively combined, we define the regularizer as the minimization of the function norm \citep{yinAugmentingPhysicalModels2021}:

+where $X$ is a set of $x$ drawn from data or some distribution.
+For the \textsc{pendulum images}, \textsc{wind tunnel}, and \textsc{light tunnel} tasks, as the models are not additive, we follow the idea of \citet{takeishiPhysicsintegratedVariationalAutoencoders2021}; we define the regularizer as the minimization of